-Education of the person or persons who sell to the consumer is of great importance, particularly where ready-to-eat fruit is being sold.
-Correct handling of sensitive fruit, an understanding of the effects of time and temperature on the fruit and the use of "bestbefore" or "sell-by" dates, are all part of the education process to ensure that losses do not occur at this penultimate stage of the marketing chain.
+Education of the persons selling to the consumer is of great importance, particularly where ready-to-eat fruit is being sold.
+Correct handling of sensitive fruit, an understanding of the effects of time and temperature on the fruit and the use of "bestbefore" or "sell-by" dates, are all part of the education process to ensure that losses do not occur at this penultimate stage of the marketing process.